 - Submit one project per application.
 Multiple applications are encouraged if your organization is seeking APCP funding for more than one project.
 Please refer to the ASPCA's general requirements for a list of documentation you may be asked to submit with your grant application.

 - Organizations may reapply through the normal process at any time for consideration for additional APCP funds.

 - There are no deadlines to submit applications.

 - There are no minimums or maximums for requested grant amounts.
 However, funded grant amounts may differ from requested amounts.

 - Incomplete applications will not be considered.

 Animal Population Control Program guidelines are subject to change based on legal interpretation and any future amendments to the state law that created it.
 Please be understanding if your proposals or elements of your proposals are deemed ineligible for APCP funding following review by ASPCA staff for both quality and adherence to the provisions of the law.

-For application submission inquiries/technical difficulties, please contact the ASPCA Grants Management team.
+For submission inquiries/technical difficulties, please contact the ASPCA Grants Management Team.
 Usual ASPCA guidelines and reporting apply.